Project

 • Follows Feature proposal #5851: Improve injections filter to respect Joomla text filter added

-Updated by beat about 8 years ago
+Updated by beat almost 10 years ago Actions #3

 I don't agree.
 We should just use Joomla's settings, that can be overriden in Joomla by Joomla's user group.